ViktorovYaroslav/YourBurger/README.md

 The idea behind this app comes from the need to learn new features of JavaScript.

+❗You can use the browser console for watch changes in order object❗

 In this project, I improved my JS skills, among them:
 - OOP;
 - JS classes